robbrobb/katacoda-scenarios/dwh-influxdb/step4.md

 )
 </pre>

-Then we store relevant data about our bucket, organization and token in variables, and use them to instantiate a `influxdb_client`.
+We then store relevant data about our bucket, organization and token in variables, and use them to instantiate a `influxdb_client`.
 Open the file in the Katacoda editor and edit the variables `token` and `url`.
 Paste the token you copied earlier into the `token` variable, and set the url variable to this url: https://[[HOST_SUBDOMAIN]]-8086-[[KATACODA_HOST]].environments.katacoda.com/

 <pre class="file" data-target="clipboard">